bithyve/bitcointribe/README.md

 **Verify the APK certificate**

-Extract `/META-INF/HEXAWALL.RSA`  from APK and extract the Certificate Finger Print:
+Extract `/META-INF/HEXAWALL.RSA` from APK by renaming the .apk to .zip and extract the Certificate Finger Print:

 ```
 keytool -printcert -file HEXAWALLET.RSA